ROS2 (Foxy-Humble) For Beginners I: Basics, Motion & Lasers

 Understand the difference between ROS1 and ROS2

-Recognize the features of Data Distribution Service (DDS) used in ROS2
+Recognize the features of the Data Distribution Service (DDS) used in ROS2

 Create ROS2 workspaces and packages